Build a strong creative response to the challenges we and our whānau face in the justice system

 “Trust is the circle, trust is the ingredient of names in the boil up.
 To trust must be the ultimate reason, only then can it be a work.
 Together!”

-Project Whā is the fourth of the Home Ground projects, and is the social action platform of Home Ground.
+Project Whā is the fourth of the Home Ground projects in 2020, and is the social action platform of Home Ground.

 In this project we build a strong advocacy and awareness campaign on the challenges women and whānau face in the justice system